RajS45/Management-System/README.md

 # Management-System
 Library Management System.
-This is project enhanced ,the library expeirence with digital solution .
+This  Project enhanced ,the library expeirence and sort the coming issue with digital solution .